raspberrypi/rpi-imager/README.md

 #### Building

 - Download source .zip from github and extract it to a folder on disk
-- Start Qt Creator (may need to start "finder" navigate to home folder using the "Go" menu, and find Qt folder to start it manually as it may not have created icon in Applications), and open CMakeLists.txt
+- Start Qt Creator (may need to start "finder" navigate to home folder using the "Go" menu, and find Qt folder to start it manually as it may not have created icon in Applications), and open src/CMakeLists.txt
 - Menu "Build" -> "Build all"
-- Result will be in ../build_rpi-imager_someversion
+- Result will be in build_rpi-imager_someversion
 - For distribution to others: code sign the .app, create a DMG, code sign the DMG, submit it for notarization to Apple and staple the notarization ticket to the DMG.

 E.g.: